10 Tips for Taking a Cruise to Tonga & the South Pacific(c) Pixabay

 Tonga and South Pacific Cruise Tips

-The South Pacific is an incredible cruising ground, where cruises experience diverse cultures and islands from day-to-day.
+The South Pacific is an incredible cruising ground, where cruises experience diverse cultures and islands from day to day.
 Here at TongaPocketGuide.com, we’re a little biased in saying that Tonga is one of the best Pacific Islands to hit on a cruise itinerary, boasting amazing water and land experiences.
 In this list of tips for taking a cruise to Tonga and the South Pacific, we share our advice on making the most of a cruise to Tonga!

-The departure ports for most Pacific Island cruises featuring Tonga include cruises from Sydney (Australia), Auckland (New Zealand) and right in the heart of the South Pacific Islands, Papeete in Tahiti (French Polynesia).
+The departure ports for most Pacific Island cruises featuring Tonga include cruises from Auckland (New Zealand) and right in the heart of the South Pacific Islands, Papeete in Tahiti (French Polynesia).
 Look for cruises from these cities to find the widest range of options.
-You’ll also find cruises departing from San Diego in the US.
-Check out which cruises depart from where in The Guide to Taking a Cruise to Tonga.
+Check out which cruises depart from where in the 10 Best Cruises That Visit Tonga.

-3. Get Familiar with the Tonga Ports of Call
+2. Get Familiar with the Tonga Ports of Call

 10 Tips for Taking a Cruise to Tonga & the South Pacific(c) Tonga Ministry of Tourism

-4. Book Tonga Shore Excursions Independently
+3. Book Tonga Shore Excursions Independently

-5. Bring Snorkelling Gear and Swimwear on Shore Excursions
+4. Bring Snorkelling Gear and Swimwear on Shore Excursions

 Like anywhere in the South Pacific, there’s almost always an opportunity to snorkel and/or swim on a tour of Tonga.
 While whale swimming tours, snorkelling tours and scuba diving excursions have snorkelling gear for you to borrow, it’s best to have your own snorkelling gear for other types of tours.
 As for swimming, tours in Tonga will often take you to glorious beaches or even caves with pools, so you don’t want to miss out on a refreshing dip!